Back to blog

 Switzerland — 0% Capital Gains, But Wealth Tax

-Switzerland doesn't tax capital gains for individual investors.
-Crypto falls under this — buy, hold, sell, pay nothing on the gain.
+Switzerland does not tax capital gains for individual investors.
+Crypto disposals by individual investors are not taxable on the gain.

-The twist is the wealth tax.
-Swiss cantons levy annual wealth tax on your total net worth, typically 0.3–1% depending on the canton.
-Your crypto holdings are included in your taxable wealth at their December 31 market value.
-The Swiss Federal Tax Administration publishes official crypto valuations for major tokens.
+Swiss cantons levy a wealth tax on net worth at typically 0.3–1%, depending on canton.
+Crypto holdings are included in taxable wealth at the December 31 market value, with official valuations published by the Swiss Federal Tax Administration.

 → Full Switzerland tax guide